 There are surely other cases of this happening that have not come to light.
-We only know about the cases above from court documents that were released to the public detailing how the VPNs gave up logs.
+We only know about the examples above from court documents that were released to the public detailing how the VPNs gave up logs.

 Fortunately, there have been a handful of VPN services that have had their no-logs claims tested and verified to be true.
 We will examine these VPN providers below and exactly how their logging policies have been verified.